rosano/journal/content/posts/01hp0kcqkfywcqfdcc6mp5dw99.md

 > [Increase your anti-fragility by honing keystone skills: public speaking, writing, sales, technical sensibility, design, and negotiation.]

-> [$10,000/hour work is invisible and may produce no results for years or decades.]
+> [$10,000 per hour work is invisible and may produce no results for years or decades.]